Rajmohan Gandhi: Turning Potential into Reality

 “But how we get the young people to seize this opportunity to turn potential into reality, is something that a mere biographer and historian cannot recommend.
 This is where artists are needed, filmmakers are needed, creative people are needed, please invite such people and seek solutions from them.”

-And in the weeks that followed I began CognEYEzant.
-And in the months that followed I did turn to artists and creatives and thinkers and, through CognEYEzant, I drew and wrote and began to find some of the answers to the question I asked a year ago.
+In the weeks that followed, I began CognEYEzant:365.
+In the months that followed, I did turn to artists and creatives and thinkers.
+I drew and wrote and began to find some of the answers to the question I asked a year ago.
 I am beginning to learn that a way “to turn potential into reality” is perhaps to do one thing at a time.

 One eye rendered through art is just that.
-One eye rendered through art, every day for a year becomes an experience, becomes remembering, becomes challenge, becomes a journey.
+One eye rendered through art every day for a year becomes an experience, becomes remembering, becomes challenge, becomes a project.

 331 days done, 34 to go.